MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ::: moniker range="=sql-server-linux-ver15"

 > [!NOTE]
-> This syntax varies in different versions of SQL Server on Linux.
+> This syntax varies in different versions of SQL Server.
 Use the version selector dropdown to choose the appropriate version.
 > To view the features of [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], visit [CREATE EXTERNAL DATA SOURCE](create-external-data-source-transact-sql.md?view=sql-server-linux-ver16&preserve-view=true#syntax).

 ::: moniker-end